 A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
-When you update the “parent theme”, your modifications get preserved through the “child theme.”
+When you update the “parent theme”, your modifications are preserved through the “child theme.”

-Log into your WordPress administration area …
+Log into your WordPress admin area …

 You can see which themes need to be updated by going to your Themes page.

-Choose Appearance > Themes from your WordPress admin menu …
+Select Appearance > Themes from your WordPress admin menu …

-This opens up the “Themes” page …
+This opens up the “Themes” screen …

 When the theme details window opens up, click on update now …

-WordPress automatically updates your theme …
+WordPress automatically updates the theme in seconds …

 Your WordPress theme is now updated …

-Updating WordPress Themes Via The “Updates” Area
+Updating Your Site Themes Via The “Updates” Section

 To view all themes in your site that need updating, click on Dashboard > Updates …